tromp/cuckoo/README.md

 secondly, that trading off (less) memory for (more) running time, incurs at least one order of magnitude extra slowdown, and finally, that cuda_miner.cu is a reasonably optimal memory-efficient GPU miner.
-The latter runs about 4x faster on an NVIDA GTX 980 than cuckoo_miner on an Intel Core-i7 CPU.
+The latter runs about 4x faster on an NVIDA GTX 980 than lean_miner on an Intel Core-i7 CPU.
 To that end, I offer the following bounties:

 CPU Speedup Bounties
 --------------
-$8000 for an open source implementation that finds 42-cycles twice as fast as cuckoo_miner, using no more than 1 byte per edge.
+$8000 for an open source implementation that finds 42-cycles twice as fast as lean_miner, using no more than 1 byte per edge.

-$8000 for an open source implementation that finds 42-cycles twice as fast as matrix_miner, regardless of memory use.
+$8000 for an open source implementation that finds 42-cycles twice as fast as mean_miner, regardless of memory use.

 Linear Time-Memory Trade-Off Bounty
 --------------